LeetLLM

 The illustration above shows how a grammar engine filters the model's next-token probabilities.
 Invalid tokens (like a word when a number is required) are masked to negative infinity, so the sampler can only pick grammar-compliant tokens.

-Before looking at solutions, let's see how naive prompting fails.
+Before looking at solutions, watch how naive prompting fails.
 Suppose you send this prompt to a chat model:

 why-please-return-json-is-not-enough.py